cjdelisle/cjdns/README.md

 --------------------------------------------------------------------------------

-# Setup
+## Setup

 Run cjdroute without options for HELP:

     ./cjdroute

-## 0: Make sure you've got the stuff.
+### 0. Make sure you've got the stuff.

     cat /dev/net/tun

 If it says: `cat: /dev/net/tun: File descriptor in bad state` Good!

-If it says: `cat: /dev/net/tun: No such file or directory`
+If it says: `cat: /dev/net/tun: No such file or directory`, create it using:

-Create it using:

     sudo mkdir /dev/net &&
     sudo mknod /dev/net/tun c 10 200 &&